-Born and educated in Atlanta, King studied the writings and practices of Henry David Thoreau and Mohandas Gandhi.
+King studied the writings and practices of Henry David Thoreau and Mohandas Gandhi.
 Their teaching advocated civil disobedience and nonviolent resistance to social injustice.

 The demands they made were simple: Black passengers should be treated with courtesy.
 Seating should be allotted on a first-come-first-serve basis, with white passengers sitting from front to back and black passengers sitting from back to front.
 And African American drivers should drive routes that primarily serviced African Americans.
 On Monday, December 5, 1955 the boycott went into effect.

 In 1955, the Women's Political Council issued a leaflet calling for a boycott of Montgomery buses.